Yes! More and more women are recognising the benefits for them and their baby.

 are there any risks to me or my baby?

-No. Only chiropractors with specialist training will treat pregnant mums.
+No. I have specialist training to treat pregnant mums.

-Kylie received awards while she studied at the NZ College of Chiropractic.
-She’s completed post-graduate studies in Pediatrics, Chiropractic Neuro-Developmental Pediatrics, and Functional Neurology.
-She’s been practicing for around 10 years.
+I received awards while I studied at the NZ College of Chiropractic.
+I've completed post-graduate studies in Pediatrics, Chiropractic Neuro-Developmental Pediatrics, and Functional Neurology.
+I’ve been practicing for around 10 years.